-- o Funding is derived through a number of direct contractual arrangements; - o Expansion of higher education under HEFCW's widening access agenda, - Considerable focus and investment is placed on maintaining and managing key relationships with the various funding bodies; and - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding.
+- o Funding is derived through a number of direct contractual arrangements; - o Expansion of higher education under HEFCW's widening access agenda. - Considerable focus and investment is placed on maintaining and managing key relationships with the various funding bodies: and - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding.

-The impact of the coronavirus pandemic has created uncertainty and disruption to both the economy and education.
+The ongoing impact of the coronavirus pandemic along with the cost of living challenge and the conflict in Ukraine has created ongoing uncertainty and disruption to both the economy and education.
 This has resulted in a number of financial and operational challenges.
-The College has ensured that a safe learning environment is provided for all staff and learners in accordance with Welsh Government guidance for safe operation, whilst ensuring the financial impact is considered in the short, medium and long term.
+The College is monitoring the rise on utility costs and looking for ways to improve efficiency, along with close monitoring on the inflationary impact on consumables.
+This is being considered for the short, medium and long term.

-Directors' report (incorporating Strategic report) for the year ended 31 July 2021 (continued)
+Strategic report for the year ended 31 July 2022 (continued)